ShadAcker/ec2ghost/README.md

 # ec2ghost
-script to get ghost up and running on an AWS EC2 instance
+basic script to get ghost up and running on an AWS EC2 instance